idispatch75/mythic-gme-adventures/docs/user_manual.md

 ## Storage

-Your adventures and global settings are always saved locally, and optionally on an online storage.
+Your adventure and global settings are always saved locally, and optionally on an online storage.

 A save occurs 5 seconds after the last modification to an adventure or setting.